Pittconnect/Android-App-front-End/app-android-develop/README.md

-# CoEpi for Android
+# HealthParameters for Android

-This is the repository for the Android implementation of CoEpi.
+This is the repository for the Android implementation of HealthParameters forked version of CoEpi on 4-18-2020.
 See [CoEpi.org/vision](https://www.coepi.org/vision) for background, and see the rest of our CoEpi repositories [here](https://github.com/Co-Epi).

 ## Contribute

 1. Read the [code guidelines](https://github.com/Co-Epi/app-android/wiki/Code-guidelines).
 2. Fork or Branch